CIVA-Lab/DMNet_Rina/README.md

 Pretrained imagenet model is from <a href="https://github.com/HRNet/HRNet-Image-Classification/">HRNet</a>.

-Some codes are modifiled from <a href="https://github.com/CosmiQ/solaris">solaris</a>.
+Partial codes are modifiled from <a href="https://github.com/CosmiQ/solaris">solaris</a>.